 Sensors are sometimes referred to as input transducers, and actuators as output transducers.
 Transducer is a very broad term that refers to any device that converts between an electrical quantity and a real-word quantity.

 There is such a huge variety of sensors that it would be overwhelming to describe in detail how they all work.
-Instead, in this article I will give you an overview of the types of sensors most commonly used in consumer applications.
+So in this article we’ll stick to the most common types of sensors used in new electronic products.

 Analog vs Digital